gchurch/ASP.NET-eShop/README.md

 # Ganges

-I created a simple E-commerce website using ASP.NET Core.
-I created two different front-ends, one with Angular and another with ASP.NET Core MVC and Razor.
+I created a simple E-commerce website that is really just a CRUD application.
+The back end is implemented with ASP.NET Core.
+I created two different front-ends, one with Angular and another with MVC and Razor.
 The code uses a clean architecture which results in the two front-ends being easily interchangable.
 I have attempted to follow best practices when it comes to testing and software architecture.

 ## Angular Front-end